 Council's core business system software applications are used to log and monitor requests for Council services.
-Those systems contain information about properties, including rates, records of applications and customer requests.
-Digital records are also held in Council's finance and payroll system and corporate business systems.
+Those systems contain information about properties - this includes rates levied on properties, records of various types of applications and requests for service.
+Digital records are also held in Council's finance and payroll system and other corporate business systems applications.